Jokhl/Drone-Project-Master-2024-2025/README.md

 <h1>Summary of Tests Conducted on the Demonstrator</h1>

+<p>All test results can be found in the documents uploaded in the 'Tests' section.
+Refer to the project report in the 'main' section for more details on the different tests conducted.</p>

 <h2>Power Chain Test</h2>
 <p>
     The objective of this test was to validate the choice of motorization and ensure it would satisfy the requirements by quantifying the thrust produced by the motor as a function of rotation speeds on a motor test bench.